roytang/blog/content/notes/2014/01/419837311749079040/index.md

   url: https://twitter.com/roytang/statuses/419837311749079040/
 ---

-RT [@CharlesSoule](https://twitter.com/CharlesSoule/): New day.
+New day.
 That's the nice thing about days in general.
 Have a bad one?
 Forget it.
 They'll make more.